pcislocked/adobe-rpc/README.md

 some other stuff as well but i dont remember cuz this files were local for a LONG time.

+All pull requests at the original repo was added(Thanks to NotMyLyfe, Qwinty and khaled-Senpai!)

 And, the biggest one..
 Mac support, sort of.

 # How to use